Assault and Battery Overview

 Battery: Act Requirement

 The criminal act required for battery boils down to an offensive or harmful contact.
 This can range anywhere from the obvious battery where a physical attack such as a punch or kick is involved, to even minimal contact in some cases.
-Generally, a victim doesn't need to be injured or harmed for a battery to have occurred, so long as an offensive contact is involved.
-In a classic example, spitting on an individual doesn't physically injure them, but it nonetheless can constitute offensive contact sufficient for a battery.
+Generally, a victim does not need to be injured or harmed for a battery to have occurred, so long as an offensive contact is involved.
+In a classic example, spitting on an victim does not physically injure them, but it nonetheless can constitute offensive contact sufficient for a battery.
 Whether a particular contact is considered offensive is usually evaluated from the perspective of the "ordinary person."

-Some jurisdictions have combined assault and battery into a single offense.
+Most jurisdictions have combined assault and battery into a single offense.
 Because the two offenses are so closely related and often occur together, this should probably come as no surprise.
-However, the basic concepts underlying the offense remain the same.
+However, the basic concepts underlying the offenses the terms describe remain the same.

 - Assault and Battery Defenses

 - Assault and Battery Penalties and Sentencing